FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ### Running e2e tests in kind

-_NOTE_ This setup is currently not used by our CI.
+_NOTE_ This setup is currently not used by anyone and is not being maintained.
+Some tests currently do not pass in `kind.`

 [kind](https://kind.sigs.k8s.io) provides an easy way to run a local Kubernetes cluster.
 For running tests on a `kind` cluster you should set the `CLOUD_PROVIDER=kind` environment variable to make sure the test framework is creating clusters with smaller resource requirements.